One of the biggest moves a freelance writer can make to earn more is to move into better-paying types of gigs, like white paper writing jobs.

 A white paper is a cross between a magazine article and a corporate brochure, sharing an organization’s often-complicated message in an easy-to-understand, formal, and persuasive manner.
 Most clients want to read the educational magazine article part of the white paper to find out the solutions to their problems — but the persuasive brochure part of the white paper does its job too, and convinces the readers to buy the product or use the service.

-This unique feature of the white paper — to educate and sell — makes it one of the most powerful marketing tools.
-This is the reason why clients are ready to pay $3000-$10,000 for a 6-14 page white paper writing job.
+The unique balancing feature of the white paper — to both educate and sell — makes it one of the most powerful marketing tools.
+This is the reason why clients are ready to pay $3,000-$10,000 for a 6-14 page white paper writing job.
 It’s a great way to make money writing!

 Now start writing…